jrosenzweig0/resilientdb/README.md

 - I do need to create an append_entries_rpc message subclass after all? i need to figure out how transactions are stored on the blockchain so they can be forwarded to nodes that are behind primary if necessary. ugh.

+**12/8**
+- blockchain stored batchrequests on each block
+- let's treat the batchrequest as the transaction itself

+- **!!! is the blockchain the same as the log or the state machine!! i think it's actually the state machine...**

+- todo:
+    - add term variable to blockchain
+    - rewrite process_client_batch, instead of immediately sending, it should append the batchrequest to a log without execution that will get forwarded during next heartbeat
+    - write append entries, sends multiple batches at a time
+    - modify create_and_send_batch to create TxnManagers without sending
+    - modify process_client_batch to process batches without sending prepare message but only responding to primary

 #### Changelog

 `global`:
 - (12/6) added currentTerm and helper functions
+- (12/8) added commitIndex and helper functions
+- (12/8) added lastApplied and helper functions
+- (12/8) added nextIndex[] and helper functions
+- (12/8) added matchIndex[] and helper functions

+`chain`
+- (12/8) added additional helper functions for accessing the blockchain log

 `messages`:
 - (12/5) ~~add the AppendEntriesRPC message subclass~~